 - Hormones, especially during puberty & pre-menstrual;

 - Nutrient deficiencies, and the importance of Magnesium and B-Vitamins;

 - Pyrroles disorder

 I also discuss practical tips for addressing anxiety in children including:

 - The benefits of a mindfulness practice & the breathing techniques we use personally as a family to manage when my children are anxious;

 - Working with a counsellor or psychologist to assist children

 - If you would like to speak to a practitioner on how to manage your child’s anxiety or to do further testing for MTHFR or pyrroles.
-You can book an appointment with our Naturopath here.
+You can book an appointment with our team here.